usathyan/Couture/USER_MANUAL.md

 3. **View Details**: Click on any saree to see:
    - Full description
    - Purchase cost (in Rupees)
-   - Selling price (in Dollars)
+   - Selling price (in Dollars, if approved)
    - Markup percentage
    - Purchase date and location
+   - **Status**: Pending, Approved, or Rejected

+### Understanding Saree Status

+- **Pending** 🟡: Waiting for manager approval, not yet available for sale
+- **Approved** ✅: Ready for sale with final pricing
+- **Rejected** ❌: Not approved for sale

 ### Using Catalog Information

 **For WhatsApp Store**:
+- Only use **Approved** sarees for customer quotes
 - Copy saree names and descriptions
 - Use the US Dollar prices for customer quotes
 - Reference saree details for customer questions

 **For Inventory Management**:
-- Check what's available
+- Check what's available and approved for sale
-- See pricing information
+- See pricing information for approved items
-- Track purchase history
+- Track purchase and approval history
+- Monitor pending requests

 ---